 You’ll need to know the right way to promote your podcast, or else it won’t get many listeners.

-And you would of course promote your business, so why not do the same for your podcast!
+Just like you would promote your business, do the same for your podcast!

 If you simply produce audio content and publish it on listening platforms, you’ll never manage to build a real audience.